dstackai/benchmarks/amd/inference/README.md

   # to set different request per second add --request-rate <RPS> in the above command.
 ```

+Note:
-Note, To create larger prompt sequence lengths, the text in `sonnet.txt` is repeated in the file.
-Also, default `--sonnet-prefix-len` is set to 50
+* To test with larger prompt sequence lengths, the text in `sonnet.txt` should be repeated in the file.
+* To test with smaller prompt sequence lengths (eg 80) set `--sonnet-prefix-len` to 50.

 ### TGI
 ### Steps